Ellibrinker/FlyTAU/README.md

 - Flight cancellation is blocked less than **72 hours** before departure.
 - Cancelling a flight triggers:
   - System cancellation of all active orders (full refund, total payment set to 0)
-  - Release of all flight seats back to availability
+  - Removal of all seat bookings associated with the cancelled flight
   - Release of assigned aircraft and crew for future scheduling

 ---